 How to Determine If Wrongful Death Applies

-- Someone dies as a result of injuries in a car accident where the other driver was at fault.
+- Someone dies because of injuries in a car accident where the other driver was at fault.

 - A doctor is negligent in caring for someone, and that person dies as a result.